chiralos/onomata-src/C-heapless/README.md

 to the stack top.

-It also links all the word calls so they point directly to their entry points rather than them up by name (which is a linear look-up because I haven't been bothered to add a couple of words to each dictionary entry to turn it into a binary tree).
+It also links all the word calls so they point directly to their entry points rather than them up by name.